BenoitZugmeyer/sans-sel/README.md

 Create a *sans-sel* object inheriting from the current one.

-The `name` is mandatory and should be unique from other namespaces created by the current *sans-sel* object.
+The `name` is mandatory and should be unique among other namespaces created by the current *sans-sel* object.
 If you'll use the new object to style a component, you could use the component name as a namespace name.

 It returns the newly created *sans-sel* object.